 1.Train your brain

-By playing certain types of games can help you get better at concentrating.
-It is said that practicing any of the below for at least 15 minutes a day for 5 days a week is already a great way to improve your memory span.
+Furthermore, it is said that practicing any of the below for at least 15 minutes a day for 5 days a week is a great way to improve your memory span.

 - Jigsaw puzzles

 - Crossword puzzles

 How’s your sleep routine going?
 Do you stay up late?
 Do you get enough sleep?

 Sleep deprivation can easily disrupt concentration, not to mention other cognitive functions, such as memory and attention.
 Regularly failing to get a good night’s sleep can affect your mood and performance at work.

 Experts recommend adults aim to get 7 to 8 hours of sleep every night.

 Here are a few helpful tips to quickly improve your sleep: